 Placements are organised by the programme in conjunction with qualified music therapists employed on the island.
-Opportunities currently exist for placements with experienced qualified music therapists in a variety of health services, including rehabilitation services, acute hospitals, mental health settings, palliative care, services for adults and children with intellectual difficulties and schools for children with special educational needs.
-Students currently complete three placements with a total of 53 days (424 hours).
-Students are advised of their placement sites and times and must complete them as agreed; supervisors, dates and sites are non-negotiable.
+Opportunities currently exist for placements with experienced qualified music therapists in a variety of health, social and education services.
+Students currently complete three placements with a total of 53 days (424 hours). .
 The costs of travel to and from placement and any costs such as purchasing music or having to stay overnight if the placement is not local to Limerick must be covered by the student.
 Some placements in the UK are also available.